agiled-de/docker-postfix-forwarder/README.md

 whatsoever.
 Apparently this note is necessary for some legal people at docker, don't blame me.

-This is a simple SMTP server container which simply handles your choice of domains, and then forwards the received e-mail to your choice of targets at existing e-mail providers.
+This is a simple SMTP server for handling:

-Features:
+- E-mail for your website domains and projects
+- (Optional) Mailing lists for your websites and projects

+Detailed features:
-- Easy setup of multiple domains, accounts and mail forwarding (this container is for forwarding on your custom domains only, it doesn't do IMAP!)
+- Easy setup of multiple domains, accounts and mail forwarding
-- Optional catch-all for non-existing target accounts where mail is sent to
+- Catch-all option for e-mail sent to typo'ed accounts
-- Optional TLS enforcement when receiving e-mails from other servers
+- TLS enforcement option if you like some additional security
-- Simple setup for SMTP accounts to send e-mail through this server with a password
+- Simple setup of SMTP accounts with passwords for sending e-mail
-- (Optional) support for let's encrypt certificates to be used for the SMTP TLS to have properly signed certificates
+- (Optional) support for let's encrypt certificates for the SMTP TLS
+- (Optional) mailing lists based on mailman 3 with hyperkitty web frontend

+What it DOESN'T do:
+- IMAP - it is supposed to be paired with your existing personal mailbox
+- DKIM - you can pair it with SPF & DNSSEC just fine, use PGP to be super safe

 This container is the perfect companion for a well-configured, simple e-mail setup to be able to send/receive from custom domains, while leaving the IMAP